roocs/roocs-utils/README.rst

 The option ``-p`` is required to specify the project.

 Once the batches are created, the inventory maker can be run - either locally or on lotus.
+The settings for how many datasets to be included in a batch and the maximum duration of each job on lotus can also be changed in ``roocs_utils/etc/roocs.ini``.

 Each batch can be run idependently, e.g. running batch 1 locally: